karmada-io/website/docs/administrator/migration/migration-from-kubefed.md

 where (`placement`).
 See [Resource Propagating](https://karmada.io/docs/userguide/scheduling/resource-propagating) for more details.

-For the `override` part, Karmada provides `OverridePolicy` API to hold the rules for differentiation：
+For the `override` part, Karmada provides `OverridePolicy` API to hold the rules for differentiation:

 ```yaml
 apiVersion: policy.karmada.io/v1alpha1
 kind: OverridePolicy